PLATINUM2023

 People of Central American descent

 On course and under the leadership of our instructors, participants conceive, develop, analyze, and present a field-based research project.
-Participants meet with education specialists to discuss the conflicts caused by bison, grizzlies, and wolves leaving the park and contemplate solutions.
-Students aid in active conservation projects, such as pulling fence to open migratory corridors for wildlife, remove invasive plants, gather data for YNP’s bison team, and monitor amphibians in the Custer-Gallatin National Forest.
-Local students in our Indigenous Course Credit Recovery program also learn about and discuss balancing Native traditions and modern conservation.
+Participants meet with education specialists to discuss research and management of bison, grizzlies, and wolves in and around the park and contemplate solutions to conflict that considers all the stakeholders of wildlife management.
+Students aid in active conservation projects, such as pulling fence to open migratory corridors for wildlife, remove invasive plants, gather data for the park's bison team, and monitor amphibians in the Custer-Gallatin National Forest.

 Population(s) Served